Conveniently located to serve Seattle, Kirkland, Bellevue, and Redmond

 One of the most common plastic surgery procedures, rhinoplasty is performed to reshape, reduce or augment a person’s nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or to correct injury, birth defects, or other problems that affect nasal breathing.
-Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age (teenagers should have had their growth spurt).
-Insurance may cover rhinoplasty if it performed for reconstructive or medical reasons, but likely not for cosmetic purposes.
+Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness, and age (teenagers should have had their growth spurt).
+Insurance may cover rhinoplasty if it is performed for reconstructive or medical reasons, but likely not for cosmetic purposes.

 Revision rhinoplasty, also known as secondary rhinoplasty, is necessary to correct an irregularity in a previously operated nose.
 Revision rhinoplasty generally is more complex, takes longer to perform, and may have longer healing times associated with it.